sitesearch

 Momentum Indicators

-3. Unusually high or low prices at the start of the indicator window (e.g. 14 days ago on a 14 day indicator) cause distortion.
-This is shown in more detail in Momentum.
+- Most momentum indicators suffer from base effects.
+Unusually high or low prices at the start of the indicator window (e.g. 14 days ago on a 14 day indicator) cause distortion.
+This is shown in more detail at Momentum.

-Rate of Change fluctuates as a percentage around the zero line, but the indicator still suffers from the last two weaknesses.
+Rate of Change fluctuates as a percentage around the zero line, but the indicator still suffers from the first two weaknesses.

-Stochastic indicator compares closing price to the price range (High minus Low) for the window period.
-This is an improvement on the above three indicators which measure relative changes in closing price.
-Stochastic movements can be erratic and many analysts use the internally-smoothed Slow Stochastic indicator, which they find more reliable.
+The Stochastic indicator provides an alternative view, comparing closing price to the price range (High minus Low) for the window period.
+Stochastic movements can be erratic and many traders use the internally-smoothed Slow Stochastic indicator, which they find more reliable.
+The smoothing again introduces an element of lag.

 Types of Momentum Indicators